Sentinel

 GitHub Actions Template

-A ready-to-use workflow is included at Assets/Sentinel/GitHubActions/sentinel.yml.
-Copy it to .github/workflows/sentinel.yml in your repository.
+A ready-to-use workflow is included at Assets/Sentinel/CI/sentinel-ci.yml.
+Copy it to .github/workflows/sentinel-ci.yml in your repository.
 It uses Game CI (game-ci/unity-builder@v4).

 Lock Baseline from CLI